-Mr. Venora advises clients in state administrative proceedings in Connecticut and Massachusetts, court appeals from administrative agency decisions and in legislative hearings.
-His representation of utilities and other companies before the Connecticut Public Utilities Regulatory Authority and the Massachusetts Department of Public Utilities includes advocacy and strategic guidance on issues relating to public utility rates, cost recovery, mergers and acquisitions, strategic business transactions, system reliability, service quality, renewable energy, and infrastructure siting.
-His infrastructure siting experience includes work before the Connecticut Siting Council to obtain approvals for electric generation plants, substations and telecommunications facilities.
+Mr. Venora represents clients in state administrative proceedings in Connecticut and Massachusetts, including court appeals from administrative agency decisions.
+His representation of utilities and other companies before the state utility commissions includes advocacy and strategic guidance on public utility rates, cost recovery, mergers and acquisitions, strategic business transactions, system operations, renewable energy and infrastructure siting.
+His infrastructure siting experience includes cases before the state siting boards to obtain approvals for electric generation plants, substations and telecommunications facilities.

-Mr. Venora has successfully litigated proceedings involving significant economic, operational and public policy issues, including a 2012 merger of New England’s largest electric and gas utility holding company; recovery in rates of over $300 million of costs due to Storms Sandy, Irene and the October Nor’easter in 2011 and 2012; expansion of utility-owned solar energy facilities in Massachusetts; divestitures of nuclear, fossil and hydroelectric generation assets and related matters to implement Connecticut’s electric restructuring law; as well as a number of public utility rate cases.
-Mr. Venora has also advised clients on state legislative issues and has provided testimony at legislative hearings on issues of energy policy and utility laws.
+Mr. Venora has successfully litigated regulatory proceedings involving significant economic, operational and public policy issues, including a 2014 acquisition of Connecticut’s principal incumbent telephone company; a 2012 merger to form New England’s largest electric and gas utility holding company; rate recovery of electric system restoration costs due to catastrophic storms in 2011 and 2012; authorization of utility-owned solar generation facilities; generation asset divestitures and related matters to implement Connecticut’s electric restructuring law; as well as a number of public utility rate cases.
+Mr. Venora has also advised clients on state legislative issues and has provided testimony at legislative hearings on issues of energy policy and utility law.

 Before joining Keegan Werlin in 2014, Mr. Venora served in the position of Assistant General Counsel with Northeast Utilities from 1989 – 2007.